 Pacman Frog Care

 Pacman frogs have become a common pet in the reptile/amphibian community.
-There are several different "morphs" of Pacman frogs, such as the green, albino, strawberry, and brown variant of the Pacman.
+There are several different "morphs" of pacman frogs, such as the green, albino, strawberry, and brown variants of the pacman.

 They have a voracious appetite and get quite large.
 Due to their exceptional size, their popularity has increased.
 Pacman frogs can get up to 6.5" in circumference, and females are typically larger than males.

 Temperature & Humidity

 Ideal temperatures for daytime should be in the range of 74 degrees Fahrenheit to 82 degrees Fahrenheit.

 If a pacman frog is burrowing itself relatively deep in the substrate, it may be trying to avoid the heat or the cold.
 You will have to adjust your temperatures until your frog is comfortable.
 Most often, frogs tend to like temperatures between 76 and 80 degrees Fahrenheit.
 A UTH (under tank heater) may be used for heat on one end of the enclosure.